deephaven/vscode-deephaven/CONTRIBUTING.md

 If auth succeeds and connection was initiated by running a script:

 1. Run the script against the server
-2. Update panels in vscode and deephaven.
+2. Update panels in `VS Code` and deephaven.

 On subsequent script runs, the session will be re-used and only steps 4 and 5 will run